cmake-basis/BASIS/README.txt

   BASIS to ease this task as much as possible.
 See section DOCUMENTATION for a summary of the available documentation.

-  The BASIS package, when build and installed once on a target system on which other SBIA software is to be built, is used for the build of these dependent SBIA projects.
+  The BASIS package, when built and installed once on a target system on which other SBIA software is to be built, is used for the build of these dependent SBIA projects.
 Alternatively, if the package is not found, each SBIA project which is built on top of BASIS and implements the super-build feature,